 A commitment to community partnership is at the center of the California Preterm Birth Initiative’s work.
-By conducting research in partnership with the communities most affected by prematurity we are better positioned to truly understand factors that may drive preterm birth, and develop programs and policies that can prevent prematurity and improve health outcomes of babies born preterm.
+By conducting research in partnership with the communities most affected by prematurity, we are better positioned to truly understand factors that may drive preterm birth and develop programs and policies that can prevent prematurity and improve the health outcomes of babies born preterm.

 Our Evolution